-Guidance for people who are vaccinated: On March 8, the US CDC released new guidance for what fully vaccinated people can do, such as:
+Here is the CDC's new guidance for what fully vaccinated people can do:

-- gathering with other vaccinated people in small groups indoors and without masks, - visiting one low-risk household indoors without masks, and - masking and distancing in public spaces until more people get vaccinated.
+- Gathering with other vaccinated people in small groups indoors and without masks, - 2.
+Visiting one low-risk household indoors without masks, and - Masking and distancing in public spaces until more people get vaccinated.